Champions League: Borussia Mönchengladbach bossed by Manchester City | DW | 24.02.2021

 Marco Rose spent a lot of time talking before this game about how much Manchester City don't like it when they don't have the ball.
 Sadly for him and his Gladbach side, the Premier League leaders had a lot of the ball in Budapest and showed how much they like it when they do.

-City didn't overrun Gladbach the way Bayern did Lazio, but with every passing minute their grip on the game tightened.
+City didn't overrun Gladbach the way Bayern did Lazio, but their grip on the game tightened with every passing minute.
 They were always in control, their goals felt inevitable.

 Not long after that, another deep cross was floated in, Silva neatly headed the ball back into the box and Jesus was there to score.
 Long before Hannes Wolf missed a glorious chance to change the tie in the final seconds, the five-minute spell after the hour mark proved how much finer the lines between winning and losing are in games.
 Right as Gladbach were getting back into the game, City ended it.

-Part of this is simply that Manchester City are a team in great form with better players, but Gladbach's recent week looks to have taken their toll.
+Part of this is simply that Manchester City are a team in great form with better players — Wednesday's win was their 19th consecutive in all competitions — but Gladbach's recent week looks to have taken their toll.

 Gladbach didn't play badly in this game, mostly because they didn't get much chance to play.
 Instead, they did a lot of chasing, covering and running.
 That was no surprise, but the timing of another game where they were the passive party is far from ideal.

 "City were very good on the ball.
-We did a lot of running off the ball," said Florian Neuhaus, who added how frustrated he was to have conceded goals from crosses they knew were coming.
+We did a lot of running off the ball," said Florian Neuhaus.
+He added how frustrated he was to have conceded goals from crosses they knew were coming.

 Not for the first time since the news of Rose's move to Dortmund was announced, Gladbach looked hesitant.
 For a side whose flowing football so often oozes intuition, hesitancy is a death sentence.
 With RB Leipzig, Borussia Dortmund (German Cup) and Leverkusen up next, Gladbach's season is on the verge of being decided by early March.